s1dewalker/Cointegration/README.md

 The cointegration vector captures long term equilibrium relationship.  <br/>

+#### Summary:
+Regression to find the relationship (OLS assumes linear relationship, otherwise residuals will likely be non-stationary). <br/>
+If the residuals are stationary, they fluctuate around a constant mean and do not drift indefinitely.
+Therefore, the pair is mean-reverting.

 #### Strategy:
 Calculating the percentiles of residuals is a great way to determine outliers that might indicate trading opportunities. <br/>
 For example, if the residuals are far outside certain percentiles (e.g., the 5th or 95th percentile), that could signal that the price relationship is temporarily outside their usual bounds, creating a good chance for mean reversion (i.e., a return to the equilibrium).